 The doctors disputed assertions that the drink, which has become everyone’s favourite, increased the risk of having babies with low birth weight.

-This fact is backed with the results of a research in the University of Nigeria Nsukka which showed increase in birth weight of the rats at birth and exposes the fetus to congenital birth defects
+This fact is backed with the results of a recent research which reveal an increase in birth weight of the rats at birth and exposes the fetus to congenital birth defects

 The reactions from this team of gynaecologists came after a group of researchers conducted a study on the safety of Hibiscus sabdariffa tea on female wistar rats and showed that there are enough indications that Zobo drink could be harmful to pregnant women and nursing mothers.